servo/project/governance/README.md

 People will be removed from this team after one year of no activity, and would be recognized as **Emeritus TSC Members**.
 A majority of **TSC Members** can also vote to remove a **TSC Member**.

+## Administrators

+This is a smaller group of people group of people (maximum 5) that have administrator permissions in the Servo organization and repositories.
+Administrators would be also the [organization owners](https://github.com/orgs/servo/people?query=role%3Aowner).

+[Linux Foundation Europe](https://github.com/LF-Europe) would be always an extra administrator and owner while the project is hosted there.

+### Requirements

+To be recognized with **Administrator** status, a community member must demonstrate to be trusted as a **TSC Member** of the Servo project for a significant amount of time.

+### Nomination

+If there's an available slot in the group a **TSC Member** nominates a person in the private *TSC* channel in Zulip explaining the reasons why that person should become **Administrator**.
+A majority of the **TSC Members** must approve the addition.
+If the vote succeeds and no objections are raised within one week, the person is added to the **Administrators** team.

+### Removal

+People will be removed from this team after one year of no activity.
+A majority of **TSC Members** can also vote to remove an **Administrator**.